abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Ag

   * Ag-sp.in.
-    It seems difficult to get good logders without semicore
+    It seems difficult to get good logders without sp semicore

 ## Cd

   * Cd.in: (4d, 5s) in valence.
 Has ghost at +73 Ha

   * Cd-sp.in.
 (4s, 4p, 4d, 5s) in valence
+    Recommended for GS.
 Can be used for GW.

 ## In

   * In-d: Default version for GS application with 4d in valence.
-    GHOST_In-20eV.
+    Has GHOST_In-20eV.
 Not recommended for GW.

   * In-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
     Recommended version for GW and high accuracy calculations.